What can we help with?

 Providing further support to users over the age of 13 who have already submitted a report to industry and would like outcomes reviewed.
 Report Harmful Content will check submitted reports and industry responses against platform-specific reporting procedures and community standards in order to provide users with further advice on actions they can take.

 The report button will guide you through the reporting process and offer appropriate advice.
 We aim to respond to your enquiry within 72 hours however it may take longer to fully investigate and resolve the incident.
+Our practitioners may use pseudonyms in correspondence to protect their safety.
 If we can’t help resolve the matter, wherever possible we will explain why it is not possible to seek mediation (for example if the matter doesn’t breach a site's terms) and will put you in touch with people who can provide wraparound support.

 Sometimes the online harmful behaviour is only a part of a broader issue (for example stalking or domestic abuse) so we have a comprehensive guide to these support services as well.